Slavery in medieval Europe: Jewish slave trade

 The role of Jewish merchants in the early medieval slave trade has been subject to much misinterpretation and distortion.
-Although medieval records demonstrate that there were Jews who owned slaves in medieval Europe, Toch (2013) notes that the claim repeated in older sources, such as those by Charles Verlinden, that Jewish merchants where the primary dealers in European slaves is based on misreadings of primary documents from that era.
+Although medieval records demonstrate that there were Jews who owned slaves in medieval Europe, Toch (2013) notes that the claim repeated in older sources, such as those by Charles Verlinden, that Jewish merchants were the primary dealers in European slaves is based on misreadings of primary documents from that era.
 Contemporary Jewish sources do not attest any large-scale slave trade or ownership of slaves which may be distinguished from the wider phenomenon of early medieval European slavery.
-The trope of the Jewish dealer of Christian slaves was additionally a prominent canard in medieval European anti-Semitic propaganda.
+The trope of the Jewish dealer of Christian slaves was additionally a prominent canard in medieval European antisemitic propaganda.

 Slave trade at the close of the Middle Ages

 As more and more of Europe Christianized, and open hostilities between Christian and Muslim nations intensified, large-scale slave trade moved to more distant sources.
 Sending slaves to Egypt, for example, was forbidden by the papacy in 1317, 1323, 1329, 1338, and, finally, 1425, as slaves sent to Egypt would often become soldiers, and end up fighting their former Christian owners.
 Although the repeated bans indicate that such trade still occurred, they also indicate that it became less desirable.
-In the 16th century, African slaves replaced almost all other ethnicities and religious enslaved groups in Europe.
+In the 16th century, African slaves replaced almost all other ethnicities and religious enslaved groups in European domains (the European colonies).